thi-ng/tpl-umbrella-fxhash/README.md

 - 2D geometry creation, transformation & drawing
 - basic vector algebra example usage

-The best way is to dive into the source code and start reading the various detailed comments...
+The best way is to [dive into the source code](https://github.com/thi-ng/fxhash-tpl/blob/main/src/) and start reading the various detailed comments to get a better overview of the broad concepts used...

 ### thi.ng/umbrella packages used